SmashMCeu/smash-api/README.md

 # Smash API
-Smash-API is a collection of SmashMC's Java APIs that allow anyone to develop for SmashMC :)
+Smash-API is a collection of Java APIs for SmashMC that allow you to develop for SmashMC :)

 ## Usage
-The usage should be as simple as getting an API by it's class and working with it.
+The usage should be as simple as getting the desired API by it's class and working with it.
-All interfaces are (hopefully) well documented that there is no need to know about the implementation or any other factors.
+All interfaces are (hopefully) well documented so that there should be no need to know about how they are implemented.

 ### Get an API
-To get an instance/implementation of an API use the `SmashMc` class as following:
+To get an instance/implementation of an API use the `SmashMc` class as the following:
 ```
 SmashMc.getApi(<api-name>.class)
 ```